zachpino/comm-workshop-s18/week01/answers.md

 ### The highest aggregate ratio is Chicago Public School District 299, with 4,127,259.

 Finding the minor counts for these districts is detailed above.

+This method uses a different logic for defining poverty, and is based on evaluating *individuals* rather than *households*.
+Depending on the story you seek to tell, one or the other method might be more appropriate.

 -----